• Skip to primary navigation

 Unlike camelids, sheep wool is softer and can measure 11–15 microns in Ultrafine Merino.
 However,

-Fine Merino has 18–24 microns and Mid-grade wools (such as Corriedale) measures 25–30 microns.
-Don’t forget that Coarse wools (such as Scottish Blackface) have rough texture with 35–40 microns.
+Fine Merino has 18–24 microns, and Mid-grade wools (such as Corriedale) measure 25–30 microns.
+Don’t forget that Coarse wools (such as Scottish Blackface) have a rough texture with a diameter of 35–40 microns.

 Experts have to say that alpaca wool is softer than sheep wool.
-But you can also choose lambswool for sensitive skin.
+However, you can also opt for lambswool if you have sensitive skin.

 Warmth and Insulation